 - Gathering an omer's worth of manna (16:16 – "זֶה הַדָּבָר אֲשֶׁר צִוָּה י"י").

 - The sanctity of Shabbat (16:23 – "הוּא אֲשֶׁר דִּבֶּר י"י").3

 - Preserving an omer of manna as a relic for later generations (16:32 – "זֶה הַדָּבָר אֲשֶׁר צִוָּה י"י").

-- Golden Calf – In the aftermath of the sin of the Golden Calf (Shemot 32), Moshe, employing the name of God ("כֹּה אָמַר י"י") commands the Levites to kill all idolaters.
+- Golden Calf – In the aftermath of the sin of the Golden Calf (Shemot 32), Moshe, employs the name of God ("כֹּה אָמַר י"י") in commanding the Levites to kill all idolaters.
 However, no record exists of any such explicit Divine command.

 - Sacrifices – In Vayikra 9, after the consecration of the Mishkan, Moshe directs Aharon regarding several sacrificial procedures, telling him, "זֶה הַדָּבָר אֲשֶׁר צִוָּה י"י".
 Nowhere, though, does the Torah recount Hashem's giving of this directive.